OpenCommonSense/CommonSensePortalSite/docs/benchmarks/benchmarks.md

 - Metric: accuracy.

 Notes:
 - There is **one and only one correct choice** for each input, and the others are distractors.
+Exception: MC-TACO allows multiple correct answers.
 - We do not consider the cases with additional input context (e.g., [passages](#CosmosQA), [images](#visual-commonsense-reasoning)) here.
 - The inputs can be either __interrogative sentences__ (as in CommonsenseQA, SocialIQA, etc.) or __incomplete statements__ (as in SWAG, COPA, WSC, etc.).
 </td>